brutusin/flea-db/README.md

 2. A high-level strong-typed implementation [ObjectFleaDB](src/main/java/org/brutusin/fleadb/impl/ObjectFleaDB.java) built on top of the previous one.

 ###GenericFleaDB
-[GenericFleaDB](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java) is the lowest level *flea-db* implementation that defines the database schema using a JSON schema and stores and indexes records of type `JsonNode`.
-It directly uses *Apache Lucene* APIs and [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi) to maintain two different indexes (one for the terms and other for the taxonomy, see [index structure](#index-structure)), hyding the underlying complexity from the user perspective.
+[GenericFleaDB](src/main/java/org/brutusin/fleadb/impl/GenericFleaDB.java) is the lowest level *flea-db* implementation that defines the database schema using a JSON schema and stores and indexes records of type [JsonNode](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonNode.java).
+It uses *Apache Lucene* APIs and [org.brutusin:json SPI](https://github.com/brutusin/json) to maintain two different indexes (one for the terms and other for the taxonomy, see [index structure](#index-structure)), hyding the underlying complexity from the user perspective.

 This is how it works:
-* **On instantiation**: A `JsonSchema` (from  [JSON SPI](https://github.com/brutusin/commons/blob/master/README.md#json-spi)) and an index folder are passed depending on whether the database is new and/or persistent.
+* **On instantiation**: A [JsonSchema](https://github.com/brutusin/json/tree/master/src/main/java/org/brutusin/json/spi/JsonSchema.java) and an index folder are passed depending on whether the database is new and/or persistent.
 Then the JSON schema (passed or readed from the existing database `flea.json` descriptor file) is processed, looking for its [`index`](#json-schema-extension) properties, and finally a database [Schema](src/main/java/org/brutusin/fleadb/Schema.java) is created.
 * **On storing**: The passed `JsonNode` record is validated against the JSON schema.
 Then a [JsonTransformer](src/main/java/org/brutusin/fleadb/impl/JsonTransformer.java) instance (making use of the processed database schema) transforms the records in terms understandable by *Lucene* (*documents*, *fields*, *facet fields* ...) and finally the storage is delegated to the *Lucene* API.
 * **On commit**: Underlying index and taxonomy writters are commited and searchers are refreshed to reflect the changes.
 * **On querying**: The [Query](src/main/java/org/brutusin/fleadb/query) and [Sort](src/main/java/org/brutusin/fleadb/sort/Sort.java) objects are transformed into terms understandable by *Lucene* making use of the database schema.
 The returned [Paginator](src/main/java/org/brutusin/fleadb/pagination) is basically a wrapper around the underlying luecene `IndexSearcher` and `Query` objects that lazily (on demand) performs searches to the index.